therealdreg/evilmass_at90usbkey2/README.md

 evil mass storage *AT90USBKEY2 (poc-malware-tool for offline system)

-This is the official post to ask about this project:
+**This is the official post to ask about this project:**

 https://www.driverentry.com/node/104

-WARNING: this is a DIY-POC just for fun and the code is pure crap x-), btw my english sucks and I am a hardware noob.
-Thx to esTse for the english fixes!
+**WARNING: this is a DIY-POC just for fun and the code is pure crap x-), btw my english sucks and I am a hardware noob**

 ![lastprot](https://github.com/David-Reguera-Garcia-Dreg/evilmass_at90usbkey2/blob/master/lastprot.PNG)